walmartlabs/walmart-cla/walmart-cla-corporate.md

 you are personally aware, and conspicuously marking the work as “Submitted on behalf of a third-party: [named here]”.

-c.
-You represent that Your Contribution submissions include complete details of any third- party license or other restriction (including, but not limited to, related patents and trademarks) of which You are personally aware and which are associated with any part of Your Contributions.
+__c.__ You represent that Your Contribution submissions include complete details of any third- party license or other restriction (including, but not limited to, related patents and trademarks) of which You are personally aware and which are associated with any part of Your Contributions.

-d.
-You represent that none of Your Contributions include any third party copyrights, patents, trade secrets, licenses or other restrictions (“Third Party IP”) and that You will declare any dependencies any other open source projects, proprietary software or Third Party IP.
+__d.__ You represent that none of Your Contributions include any third party copyrights, patents, trade secrets, licenses or other restrictions (“Third Party IP”) and that You will declare any dependencies any other open source projects, proprietary software or Third Party IP.

-e.
-You represent that none of Your Contributions include any viruses, Trojan horses, spyware, or other malicious code.
+__e.__ You represent that none of Your Contributions include any viruses, Trojan horses, spyware, or other malicious code.

-f.
-You agree to notify us if You become aware of any circumstance which would make any of the foregoing representations inaccurate in any respect.
+__f.__ You agree to notify us if You become aware of any circumstance which would make any of the foregoing representations inaccurate in any respect.
 Walmart may publicly disclose Your participation in the project, including the fact that You have signed the WCA.

-g.
-You agree that each employee designated on Schedule A (or in a subsequent written modification to that Schedule) is authorized to submit Contributions on behalf of You.
+__g.__ You agree that each employee designated on Schedule A (or in a subsequent written modification to that Schedule) is authorized to submit Contributions on behalf of You.

-7. Support of Contributions.
+## 7. Support of Contributions.

 You are not expected to provide support for Your Contributions, except to the extent You desire to provide support.
 You may provide support for free, for a